SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 Output results examples

-A-Parser supports flexible formatting of results thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit templating engine, which allows it to output results in any form, as well as structured formats like CSV or JSON

 Exporting a list of positions

-searched domain - key: position number in the SERP
+target domain - key: position number in search results

 Result format: